Anxiety is not new to us. After the pandemic, and now the unstable times we live in, it’s no surprise anxiety levels are creeping up and up.

 Affirmations & Mantras

 You can make your own affirmations, or why not purchase some ready made to decorate your home.
-Remember though, you must repeat them daily for maximum effect!
+Remember though, you must repeat them daily for maximum effect.

 Lemon balm